-The first step in planning your homeschool year is to set some goals.
+The first step in planning your homeschool year is usually to set some goals.
 Setting goals for kids with dyslexia is a little different than setting goals for traditional learners.
 What I’m going to teach you today will free you up from a lot of stress and dramatically simplify your homeschool planning.

 A Word About Grade Levels and Being ‘Behind’